Best Coffee Makers 2026: 13 Compared (8 Sources)

 If budget < $50

 → Hamilton Beach 12-Cup 49465R (~$35) is Consumer Reports Recommended at the lowest price point.
-For cold brew only, the Hario Mizudashi (~$25) is unbeatable. [src2, src7]
+For cold brew only, the Hario Mizudashi (~$25) is unbeatable.
+For pour-over, the Chemex (~$45) produces specialty-cafe quality. [src2, src7]

 If budget is $50-$100 and user wants drip coffee

 → Ninja CE251 (~$80) for best taste in blind tests with programmable timer, or Cuisinart DCC-3200 (~$90) if 14-cup capacity is needed.
-Neither is SCA-certified, but both outperform their price class. [src2, src5]
+Neither is SCA-certified, but both outperform their price class. [src2, src4]

 If budget is $200-$400 and user wants the best possible drip coffee

-→ Technivorm Moccamaster KBGV Select (~$359) if brew quality is the sole priority and no programmability is needed.
-Breville Luxe Brewer BDC465 (~$320) if versatility (6 brew modes, programmable timer, cold brew) matters more.
-OXO 9-Cup (~$220) as the mid-range SCA-certified thermal option. [src1, src3, src8]
+→ Technivorm Moccamaster KBGV Select (~$369) if brew quality is the sole priority and no programmability is needed.
+Breville Luxe Brewer BDC465 (~$320-$350) if versatility (6 brew modes, programmable timer, cold brew) matters more.
+Fellow Aiden (~$340-$400) if app-connected customization and Brew Profiles are desired. [src1, src5, src6]

 If primary use is espresso

 → Breville Bambino Plus (~$400) is the best entry point for semi-automatic espresso.
-Budget an additional $100-200 for a quality burr grinder — espresso quality depends more on grind consistency than machine cost. [src1, src4]
+Budget an additional $100-200 for a quality burr grinder — espresso quality depends more on grind consistency than machine cost. [src2, src4]

 If user wants maximum convenience with minimal effort